 Benefits of Hormone Replacement Therapy

 Growth hormone is a major hormone with predominant roles.
-Growth hormone is a major anabolic hormone that powerfully builds the body and is responsible for a great part of growth that takes place during childhood and puberty.
-In adults, growth hormone helps to maintain the adequate volume and tone of the skin, muscles and bones.
-A decline in growth hormone production results in accelerated aging: our skin, muscles, and tissues being to atrophy (shrink) and sag, wrinkles and fat begin to replace our once smooth skin and muscles.
+Growth hormone is a major anabolic hormone that powerfully builds the body.
+It’s also responsible for a great part of the growth that takes place during childhood and puberty.
+In adults, growth hormone helps to maintain the adequate volume and tone of the skin, muscles, and bones.
+A decline in growth hormone production results in accelerated aging: our skin, muscles, and tissues being to atrophy (shrink), and sag, wrinkles, and fat begin to replace our once smooth skin and muscles.

 Melatonin is secreted by the pineal gland.
 It is a circadian rhythm hormone – thereby affecting the patterns of sleep.
 Research has shown that the cells of the body rejuvenate and repair during the deeper stages of sleep.
 It is during the deeper stages of sleep that the body produces natural killer cells or CD4 cells.